Alberto Ventafridda

 p.interactive()

-In this snippet p.interactive() is very important because it prevents the script from quitting.
-Without it the script would immediately reach its end, quitting itself and the gdb child process it had just launched.
+In this snippet p.interactive() serves a double purpose because it prevents the script from quitting.
+Without it the python script would immediately reach its end, quitting itself and the gdb child process it had just launched.
+If you don’t need manual interaction with the process you can replace that line with p.wait()

 Tmux integration

 pwntools automatically detects your terminal type when opening the gdb window.
-If you are using tmux it will automatically open a new pane, which is nice.
+If you are using tmux it will automatically open a new pane in a vertical split.
 I like to customize the behaviour to open a new panel in a horizontal split

 context.terminal = ['tmux', 'splitw', '-h']